-Since his time as a professional football player, Dan has continued to make his rounds in other avenues of the NFL scene.
-He briefly considered working for the Dolphins as a senior vice president of football operations, but quickly resigned so that he could spend more time with his family.
-Eventually, Marino set his sights on the world of broadcasting.
-He became an analyst for sports talk show The NFL Today, and stayed there for 11 years.
-More recently, he returned to the Dolphins, working as a special advisor.
+Dan Marino has continued to stay relevant in the NFL despite retiring from his role as a professional football player.
+He briefly worked for the Dolphins as a senior vice president of football operations, but resigned very soon after so that he could spend more time with his family.
+Marino eventually set his sights on the world of broadcasting, becoming an analyst for the sports talk show The NFL Today, a position he has held for 11 years.
+More recently, he returned to the Dolphins as a special advisor.

 Troy Aikman – Then

-Troy Aikman was drafted as the number one pick in the 1989 NFL draft, and would go on to play 12 straight seasons playing quarterback for the Dallas Cowboys.
-Throughout his career, this Hall of Famer he has made the Pro bowl team six times, and for good reason.
+Troy Aikman was drafted as the number one pick in the 1989 NFL draft, and would go on to play 12 straight seasons as quarterback for the Dallas Cowboys.
+This Hall of Famer has made the Pro bowl team six times over the course of his career, and for good reason.
 Not only did he lead the Cowboys to three separate Super Bowl victories, but he was named the MVP in one of them.
 Not a bad resume.

 Troy Aikman – Now

-After his retirement, his love for football never wavered, and he still wanted to be a part of the football scene, so he became a professional sportscaster for Fox, color commentating on football games alongside Joe Buck and Cris Collinsworth, and working on five Super Bowls.
+Troy Aikman’s love for football never wavered after his retirement, as evidenced by his desire to remain a part of the football scene.
+It was because of this that he decided to become a professional sportscaster for Fox, color commentating on football games alongside Joe Buck and Cris Collinsworth, and working on five Super Bowls.
 He even earned an Emmy Award nomination for his work he has done as a sports broadcaster.
 Other than broadcasting life, he is also a partial owner of the MLB team the San Diego Padres.

 Steve Young – Then